amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"number of matrix nodes`" [int] defines number of matrix layers.
 * `"matrix depth`" [double] is the characteristic length for matrix continuum.
+* `"tortousity`" [double] defines tortuosity to correct diffusivity of a liquid solute.
 * `"pore space geometry`" [string] specfies geometric configuration of pore space.
   Available options are `"planar`" and `"spherical`".